Zimbra-Community/zimbra-foss-2fa/privacyidea-ldap-proxy/README.md

-# Installing PrivacyIDEA LDAP Proxy
+# Installing PrivacyIDEA Docker Containers

-These steps will install privacyidea-ldap-proxy using Docker.
+These steps will install privacyidea and privacyidea-ldap-proxy using Docker.
 You can use privacyidea-ldap-proxy to add OTP features to systems that normally only support LDAP authentication.
 This Docker container can be run on a Zimbra mailbox node, combined with a PrivacyIDEA server this adds 2FA to Zimbra.

 1. Install docker-ce (you cannot use your distro's docker) see: https://docs.docker.com/install/linux/docker-ce/centos/ https://docs.docker.com/install/linux/docker-ce/ubuntu/

+   Enable docker on server startup: systemctl enable docker Start docker now: systemctl start docker

    Make sure to have NTP running on your Host (Zimbra server) or wherever your docker containers run, so they all get the correct time.

-2. Clean existing docker, optional step if you run into problems, it will remove all your existing docker data:

-        docker container rm -f $(docker container ls -aq) docker rmi $(docker images -a -q)
-        docker system prune -a -f
-        docker volume rm $(docker volume ls -q | grep privacyidea_)
+   yum install -y ntpdate
+   ntpdate 0.us.pool.ntp.org
+   which ntpdate (remember full path) and then add to crontab using `crontab -e`
+   1 * * * * (add full path here)/ntpdate 0.us.pool.ntp.org

+   for CentOS it will be:
+   1 * * * * /usr/sbin/ntpdate 0.us.pool.ntp.org

+2. Create storage volumes

+        docker volume create --name privacyidea_data
+        docker volume create --name privacyidea_log
+        docker volume create --name privacyidea_mariadb

+6. Test run the privacy-idea container

+        docker run --init -p 5000:80 --name privacyidea --restart=always -v privacyidea_data:/etc/privacyidea -v privacyidea_log:/var/log/privacyidea -v privacyidea_mariadb:/var/lib/mysql -d privacy-idea

 3. Prepare your configuration